005HOTS, 2019, stereo

 4’14, 1987, stereo; Studio: Purgatory (home); Instrumental interlude

-Electric organ, analog synthesizer (Yamaha CS-15), and echo (Effectron II); looped voice and percussion
+Electric organ, analog synthesizer (Yamaha CS-15), and echo (Effectron); looped voice and percussion

 A friend once described Interlude 1 as sounding like a trip down “Frank’s Esophagus” – the best description so far.